“Blessed are the peacemakers, for they will be called children of God.” -Matthew 5:9

 For Christine, Methode and Christian, the story changed when they were able to get help, support and community.
 Isolation feeds grief, but healthy community and counselling spark growth, forgiveness, healing.

 That’s why we’re asking you to change the story.
-Through access to trauma counselling, orphaned Rwandan youth will learn coping mechanisms to help them process their grief and learn ways to move forward.
-They will grow to understand that they are not alone.
-They will once again feel loved and protected.
+Through Compassion’s child sponsorship program, Rwandan children and youth gain access to a supportive community and things like trauma counselling, where they are able to learn coping mechanisms to help them process their grief and learn ways to move forward.
+They grow to understand that they are not alone.
+They once again feel loved and protected.

 With the proper help, these youth can heal and thrive, and in turn, become part of the movement to help their country heal and thrive—as adults who embody Christ’s counter-cultural forgiveness and love.

 Video by Aveleen Schinkel.